 Step 1: Brainstorm Your Client’s Highest Life Priorities

-In addition to this, ask your client about their life roles and what specific roles are most important for them.
+In addition to this, ask your client about their life roles and what specific roles are most important to them.
 For instance being a husband, mother, manager, teacher, sister, brother, etc. An understanding of these roles will help you to gain some insights into the key life priorities and areas of focus that are most important for your client.

-If for instance your client mentions that being a loving mother is most important to her, then you immediately know that family is one of the areas you should be focusing on.
-If on the other hand your client tells you that being a great manager is important, then this will of course translate into career driven values.
+If for instance, your client mentions that being a loving mother is most important to her, then you immediately know that family is one of the areas you should be focusing on.
+If on the other hand, your client tells you that being a great manager is important, then this will, of course, translate into career driven values.
 Given this, “career” would be one of the areas you would list down on their Life Coaching Wheel of Life.

 Having discussed your client’s priorities and areas of focus, settle on several key areas that you will now list down on their Life Coaching Wheel of Life.

 For the purpose of our discussion, I have selected nine key areas that we will explore further within this article.
 You don’t necessarily need to list the same areas on your Life Coaching Wheel of Life.
 It’s actually important that you only list areas that are most important for each client.
 As such your list may vary from client-to-client.
-However, the areas listed below are often key areas that are of a high priority for most people.
+However, the areas listed below are often key areas that are a high priority for most people.
 Moreover, a high rank in all these areas helps create an overall sense of balance in a person’s life.
 Here they are:

 List down the areas of most importance to your client, then ask them the following set of questions about each life area: